splewis/get5/documentation/docs/veto.md

 ## Options {: #options }

-`team1` vetoes first by default, but you can change this in the match configuration via the [`veto_first`](../match_schema#schema) parameter, which also supports `random`.
+`team1` starts by default, but you can change this in the match configuration via the [`veto_first`](../match_schema#schema) parameter, which also supports `random`.

 When a team picks a map, the other team gets to choose the side to start on for that map.
 If a map is selected